manuelvloureiro/topics-as-entity-clusters/README.md

 # Topics as Entity Clusters: Entity-based Topics from Large Language Models and Graph Neural Networks

-This repository contains the source code for our paper titled _"Topics as Entity Clusters: Entity-based Topics from Large Language Models and Graph Neural Networks"_, to be presented at LREC-Coling 2024.
-Here, we propose TEC (Topics as Entity Clusters) a novel approach for extracting topic clusters utilizing large language models and graph neural networks to analyze and interpret the underlying themes in large text corpora effectively.
+This repository contains the source code for our paper titled _"[Topics as Entity Clusters: Entity-based Topics from Large Language Models and Graph Neural Networks](https://aclanthology.org/2024.lrec-main.1418/)"_, presented at LREC-Coling 2024.
+Here, we propose TEC (Topics as
+Entity Clusters) a novel approach for extracting topic clusters utilizing large language models and graph neural networks to analyze and interpret the underlying themes in large text corpora effectively.

+## Abstract

+Topic models aim to reveal latent structures within a corpus of text, typically through the use of term-frequency statistics over bag-of-words representations from documents.
+In recent years, conceptual entities — interpretable, language-independent features linked to external knowledge resources — have been used in place of word-level tokens, as words typically require extensive language processing with a minimal assurance of interpretability.
+However, current literature is limited when it comes to exploring purely entity-driven neural topic modeling.
+For instance, despite the advantages of using entities for eliciting thematic structure, it is unclear whether current techniques are compatible with these sparsely organised, information-dense conceptual units.
+In this work, we explore entity-based neural topic modeling and propose a novel topic clustering approach using bimodal vector representations of entities.
+Concretely, we extract these latent representations from large language models and graph neural networks trained on a knowledge base of symbolic relations, in order to derive the most salient aspects of these conceptual units.
+Analysis of coherency metrics confirms that our approach is better suited to working with entities in comparison to state-of-the-art models, particularly when using graph-based embeddings trained on a knowledge base.

+## Overview
 <img src="diagram.png" alt="Topics as Entity Clusters diagram" width=1000/>

 *Overview of Topics as Entity Clusters (TEC).
 The top half illustrates the processing of entity embeddings, topic